We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Check attic vents

-Before winter, climb up into your attic and make sure there is nothing blocking the vents.
-Take a look at your roof to see if there are any birds nests or debris covering the vents from the outside.
+Before winter, climb up into your attic and make sure nothing is blocking the vents.
+Check your roof to see if there are any birds nests or debris covering the vents from the outside.

 Prepare for a storm